 Pregnancy is one of the most precious events for any woman.
 It is also the time when you have to be more responsible and care for the life growing inside you.
 Pregnant women should follow a balanced and nutritious diet.
-According to best gynaecologist in London, you should have calcium and protein everyday during pregnancy to help the baby in your womb develop bones and tissues.
+According to private gynaecologist in London, you should have calcium and protein everyday during pregnancy to help the baby in your womb develop bones and tissues.
 Expecting mothers also require extra dosage of folic acid to protect babies from birth defects.
 Iron is another crucial factor during this period to include in your diet, as it helps the formation of the red blood cells (RBC) to supply oxygen to the baby in the womb.

-Today consultant gynaecologist, from Gynae Clinic suggest the best foods during pregnancy to ensure health and safety for both the mother and child.
+Our best private gynaecologist in London suggest the best foods during pregnancy to ensure health and safety for both the mother and child.

 Whole grains: Breads and cereals baked in whole grains are a rich source of most of the essential minerals and folic acid.
 As compared to rice and white bread, these have more fiber.
 Considering these facts, you must include oatmeal, brown rice, whole-wheat pasta and other whole grains products in your breakfast, lunch and evening meals.
 Whip up a sandwich, or switch up your toast for whole grain bread in the morning, but make sure to include whole grain in one form or the other every day.

 Fortified breakfast cereal: A reputed private practice gynaecologist, based in the city, suggest including fortified breakfast cereal in the list of best food during pregnancy.
 You should have at least 400 micrograms of fortified breakfast cereal every day.
 This can be consumed through fortified foods or vitamin supplements.
 In addition to that, do not forget to have about 200 micrograms of it through natural fruits and vegetables, like asparagus and black eyed peas.